OriginProtocol/veogv/docs/index.markdown

 # Rewards
 veOGV includes a baked-in functionality to distribute rewards to the stakers.
 The rewards are in the form of extra OGV that are awarded relatively to the percentage of veOGV a staker holds.

-The rewards distribution logic is similar to MasterChef where rewards are distributed every block.
-The rewards amount is configurable as tranches - a series of time-ranges associated with a total number of rewards token the system should distribute.
+The rewards schedule is configurable as tranches.
+A tranche is defined by a time window and amount of OGV rewards to distribute per day in that tranche.
 The stakers can collect their rewards at anytime.

-The distribution of awards can be turned off by setting a schedule where no tokens are allocated.
+The distribution of awards is optional and can be turned off if desired.

 TODO: add a diagram representing the "step function" based reward schedule.